John Darling and Son: Establishment of flour milling in Adelaide

+Second generation

-He retired from the business in October 1897, leaving John Darling, Jr., as sole proprietor.
-He died of sudden heart failure at the family home "Thurloo" on Kent Terrace, Kent Town.
-Under John Darling, Jr., the company purchased the Eclipse flour mills, Port Adelaide, and the goodwill of J. Dunn and Co. in ???.
+In October 1897, John Darling Jr. became the sole proprietor.
+Under his leadership the company purchased the Eclipse flour mills, Port Adelaide, and the goodwill of J. Dunn and Co. in ???.
 He founded a hay-compressing business in Gawler, near the railway station.

-He died in a Melbourne private hospital on 27 March 1914.
+John Darling, Jr. died in a Melbourne private hospital on 27 March 1914.
 He had been in that city a few days to chair a meeting of BHP, when he took ill.

+Third generation

+John Darling Jr. had four sons: